-Tourism Equity Fund (TEF)
+Tourism Equity Fund

 In January 2021, government launched the R1.2 billion TEF aimed at creating an inclusive and growing tourism sector by supporting entrepreneurship and investment on the supply side of the tourism sector.
-The fund is aligned with the NTSS 2016-2026, which places significant emphasis on a transformative and inclusive tourism economy.
+Due to the COVID-19 pandemic many jobs in the tourism and associated sectors in the value chain have been shed since 2020.
+Tourism directly accounts for 2.9% of South Africa's gross domestic product and 8.6% indirectly.
+It supports about 1.5 million direct and indirect jobs.

+The fund is aligned with the NTSS 2016 - 2026, which places significant emphasis on a transformative and inclusive tourism economy.
 It is informed by the recognition that the capital-intensive nature of the industry prevents many black-owned tourism enterprises from growing and developing.
 By providing access to finance for black-owned, commercially viable tourism projects, the fund intends to address this challenge.

 As a combination of grant funding, concessionary loans and debt finance, the fund will cater to the specific needs of black-owned businesses to acquire equity, invest in new developments or expand existing developments.
 The fund was established by the Department of Tourism in partnership with the Small Enterprise Finance Agency (SEFA) as a new financial support mechanism to stimulate investment and transformation in the tourism sector.
 The fund will offer a combination of debt finance and grant funding for large capital investment projects in the tourism sector.
-The Department of Tourism together with the SEFA, an agency within the Department of Small Business Development (DSBD) is pleased to announce the opening of the application process for the TEF starting from Monday 6 November 2023.